A Rapid Ionization Change in the Nebular-Phase Spectra of the Type Ia SN 2011fe: Temporal Evolution

 Thus, we attribute the feature at $\sim 7300$~\AAA to \CaII at $\gtrsim 450$~days after \tmax.
 However, this requires a rapid ($\lesssim 100$~days) shift in the ionization state of the ejecta from $\sim 450-550$~days after explosion and has interesting implications for the temperature and density evolution of the ejecta, as \fFe{3} disappears at roughly the same epoch that \CaII appears (\S\ref{subsec:results.feblend}).

 This spectral evolution cannot be attributed to weak features becoming visible as other features fade.
-Fig. \ref{fig:boxfilter} compares the average flux of the Fe-dominated $4000-6000$~\AAA region and the $\sim 7300$~\AAA feature,\footnote{The average flux for the $\sim 7300$~\AAA region is cut off at 7500~\AAA to prevent the O$_2$ telluric band from affecting the results (e.g., Fig. \ref{fig:CaIIannotate}).} showing that the Fe blends evolve smoothly with time albeit with a distinct change in the decay rate at $\approx 550$~days after \tmax.
+Fig. \ref{fig:boxfilter} compares the average flux of the Fe-dominated $4000-6000$~\AAA region and the $\sim 7300$~\AAA feature,\footnote{ } showing that the Fe blends evolve smoothly with time albeit with a distinct change in the decay rate at $\approx 550$~days after \tmax.
 The \CaII feature generally exhibits a similar decline in flux but shows strong variations, especially at $\approx 500-600$~days after \tmax when the Fe-region changes its decline rate.
 This general time period agrees with the end of the nebular-phase NIR plateau discovered by \citet{graur2020} and coincides with a change in the optical-to-NIR flux ratio \citep{maguire2016, dimitriadis2017, graur2020}, all of which suggest a distinct shift in emission properties.

 Interestingly, the $1000$-day theoretical nebular spectra computed by \citet{fransson2015} using delayed-detonation \citep[N100; ][]{seitenzahl2013} and pure deflagration \citep[W7; ][]{iwamoto1999} explosion models both predict symmetric, triple-peaked \CaII profiles which qualitatively match those shown in Fig. \ref{fig:CaIIfold}.
 However, the 1000-day model spectra are most similar to the $\leq 600$-day observed spectra, highlighting the need for additional modeling at these epochs.